hack-ink/oauth2-broker/README.md

 We would like to extend our heartfelt gratitude to the following projects and contributors:

-Grateful for the Rust community and the maintainers of `reqwest`, `oauth2`, `metrics`, and `tracing`, whose work makes this cache possible.
+Grateful for the Rust community and the maintainers of `reqwest`, `oauth2`, `metrics`, and `tracing`, whose work makes this broker possible.

 ## Additional Acknowledgements